4x3lpri3t0/7languages7weeks/README.md

 ### Ruby ![ruby]

 This object-oriented language gets high marks for ease of use and readability.
-Is a dynamic, reflective, object-oriented, general-purpose programming language.
-Influenced by Perl, Smalltalk, Eiffel, Ada, and Lisp.
+Is a dynamic, reflective, object-oriented programming language.
 It supports multiple programming paradigms, including functional, object-oriented, and imperative.
 It also has a dynamic type system and automatic memory management.

 ### ![io]